Tū-pāhau

-Tū-pāhau was a Maori rangatira (chieftain) of the Tainui tribal confederation from the Waikato region, New Zealand.
+Tū-pāhau was a Māori rangatira (chieftain) of the Tainui tribal confederation from the Waikato region, New Zealand.
 Initially based at Kāwhia, he led a force south to settle at Marokopa, where his descendants became the Ngāti Toa and Ngāti Rārua iwi.
 He probably lived in the second half of the seventeenth century.

 Life

 Tū-pāhau was born at Kāwhia.
 His father, Te Urutira, was a son of Kaihamu and Tū-parahaki, both of whom were descendants of Hoturoa, the captain of the Tainui canoe.
 His mother, Kearangi / Takikawehi was a descendant of Tongātea of Ngāti Ruanui, through his grandson Tamainu-pō.
 In one account, Tū-pāhau received his name, which means 'bearded man', in commemoration of Tamainu-pō, because the latter only received the tohi baptismal ritual when he was an adult.

 Conflict with Tamure

 Tū-pāhau established a base at Rakau-nui on the Kāwhia Harbour and developed a reputation as a great tohunga or priest.
 Another tohunga, Tamure, came from Rangiahua in Kāwhia to visit him, but they argued about the correct wording of a karakia (song, incantation) called Tū-hangaia.
 Tamure was so offended at being challenged that he stormed off and returned to Rakau-nui with a war party of two thousand men.

 Tū-pāhau tried to negotiate, but Tamure refused.
 Although Tū-pāhau had only a small force of 140 men, his men won the battle and put Tamure's force to flight.
 As he pursued the enemy forces, Tū-pāhau caught up with Tamure, tackled him to the ground, and bit his head to show that he had won, but then let him go.
-Because of this mercy, Tū-pāhau was called the toa rangatira ('chieftainly / chivalrous warrior').
+Because of this mercy, Tū-pāhau was called the toa rangatira (chieftainly / chivalrous warrior).
 The name was given to his grandson, Toa-rangatira, and his descendants were named Ngāti Toa-rangatira, or Ngāti Toa for short.